Photography and videography

 Ahead of your shoot, print the necessary form & signage (see below) and be sure to go through the photoshoot checklist.

-The checklist below is an essential tool to help ensure that everything runs smoothly and efficiently during a photo shoot.
-Please take a moment to go through the list ahead of your scheduled shoot, and don’t hesitate to get in touch with us if you have any questions.
+Use this checklist to help ensure that everything runs smoothly and efficiently during a shoot.
+Go through the list ahead of your scheduled shoot, and don’t hesitate to get in touch with us if you have any questions.

 TaskNotes